melezhik/swat/README.md

 # WHY

 I know there are a lot of tests tool and frameworks, but let me  briefly tell _why_ I created swat.
-As devops I update a dozens of web application weekly, sometimes I just have _no time_ sitting and wait while dev guys or QA team ensure that deploy if fine and nothing breaks on the road.
+As devops I update a dozens of web application weekly, sometimes I just have _no time_ sitting and wait while dev guys or QA team ensure that deploy is fine and nothing breaks on the road.
 So I need a **tool to run smoke tests_ against web applications**.
 Not tool only, but the way to **create such a tests from the scratch in way easy and fast enough**.
 So this how I came up with the idea of swat.
 If I was a marketing guy I'd say that swat:

 - is easy to use and flexible tool to run smoke tests against web applications
 - it's [curl](http://curl.haxx.se/) powered and [TAP](https://testanything.org/) compatible